zwets/zwets.github.io/about.md

 ###### Footnotes

 [^1]: I remember the day the Internet Archive [made its existence known](http://web.archive.org/web/20011026003810/http://www.archive.org/wayback/press_kit/index.html).
 We thought it was a joke but it had already spent 5 years archiving pages, resulting in the then [gargantuan volume](http://web.archive.org/web/20011202145626/http://www.waybackmachine.org/) of 10 billion pages, 100TB.
 Apart from a fun stroll down memory lane, the [WaybackMachine](http://web.archive.org/) / [Internet Archive](http://www.archive.org/) provides the useful service of on-demand archiving of copies of web pages, so you can reliably cite them for later referral.
-[^2]: Note to self: write-up on the *not-so-pleasant* languages and platforms ...
-VB, DCOM, XSD, SOAP, ...
+[^2]: Note to self: write-up on the *not-so-pleasant* languages and platforms whose memories I'm staunchly repressing: CORBA, VB, DCOM, XSD, SOAP, ...